microsoft/DirectXShaderCompiler/docs/DXIL.rst

-SM.CBUFFERTEMPLATETYPEMUSTBESTRUCT       D3D12 constant/texture buffer template element can only be a struct SM.COMPLETEPOSITION                      Not all elements of SV_Position were written SM.COUNTERONLYONSTRUCTBUF                BufferUpdateCounter valid only on structured buffers SM.CSNORETURN                            Compute shaders can't return values, outputs must be written in writable resources (UAVs).
+SM.CBUFFERTEMPLATETYPEMUSTBESTRUCT       D3D12 constant/texture buffer template element can only be a struct SM.COMPLETEPOSITION                      Not all elements of SV_Position were written SM.COUNTERONLYONSTRUCTBUF                BufferUpdateCounter valid only on structured buffers SM.CSNOSIGNATURES                        Compute shaders must not have shader signatures.
 SM.DOMAINLOCATIONIDXOOB                  DomainLocation component index out of bounds for the domain.
 SM.DSINPUTCONTROLPOINTCOUNTRANGE         DS input control point count must be [0..%0].  %1 specified SM.DXILVERSION                           Target shader model requires specific Dxil Version